carmonalab/HiTME/README.md

 # Cell type annotation

-**HiTME's `Run.HiTME` is an R package that combines [scGate](https://github.com/carmonalab/scGate) and [ProjecTILs](https://github.com/carmonalab/ProjecTILs) to classify cell types in single-cell RNA-seq data at high resolution and with great flexibility and transparency.**
+**HiTME's is an R package that combines [scGate](https://github.com/carmonalab/scGate) and [ProjecTILs](https://github.com/carmonalab/ProjecTILs) to classify cell types in single-cell RNA-seq data at high resolution and with great flexibility and transparency.**

 The function takes as input `Seurat` objects (or list of them).
 These should be split by sample to avoid batch effects, or split internally in `Run.HitME` by indicating the parameter `split.by`.